About Analytics views

 - View history and trend options

-To learn more, see Create an Analytics view.
+For more information, see Create an Analytics view.

 Common reportable fields